Can I Install A Power Point Anywhere?

 As more people establish home offices, it’s important to calculate outlet capacity properly in these spaces.
 Like bedrooms, code requires a minimum of two wall-mounted duplex outlets placed on different walls in home office rooms.

-You’ll want to follow the standard 6-foot spacing formula from there to determine the additional outlets required based on wall space measurements.
-However, home offices tend to draw heavier electricity loads from multiple devices charging simultaneously.
+Use the 6-foot spacing rule to determine additional outlets based on your wall space measurements.
+However, remember that home offices can consume more power due to numerous devices charging at once.

 You may want to exceed minimums slightly by placing outlets about every 4-5 feet to provide ample flexibility.
 Also, consider installing outlets on dedicated home office circuits to prevent power issues from office equipment overloading other circuits.
 A power flow plan is critical to creating a functional home workstation.